-will have graduated than it is that the student will graduate high school.
-When surveyed as to the reason for the dropping out the overwhelming cry is BOREDOM.
-When asked what constitutes boredom, the two major responses are, "The material isn't interesting" and "What we are taught has no relevance to me."
+will have graduated, than it is that the students themselves will graduate high school.
+When surveyed as to the reason for the dropping out, the overwhelming cry is BOREDOM.
+When asked what constitutes boredom, the two major responses are: "The material isn't interesting" and "What we are taught has no relevance to me."

-You can distress your child's automatic reaction to the boredom and frustration of school and homework by linking your children's positive emotions to their one-size-fits-all classrooms.
+You can reduce your child's automatic reaction to the boredom and frustration of school and homework by linking your children's positive emotions to their one-size-fits-all classrooms.
 You can enrich and expand your children's learning experiences and help them be more successful on tests and other school assessments.
-More importantly, you can revive the love of learning and discovery they had when they started kindergarten.
+More importantly, you can revive the love of learning and discovery tpresentwhen they started kindergarten.

 How to Build the Bridges for Your Child's Safe Passage Across Troubled Waters

-The positivity recovery intervention you can provide is to connect you children's classroom studies to their interests to help them the find personal relevance that busts the stress and opens up the neural pathways to their upper, intelligent brains where true learning and creative thinking take place.
+The positive attitude recovery intervention you can provide is to connect you children's classroom studies to their interests and help them the find personal relevance that busts the stress and opens up the neural pathways to their upper, intelligent brains where true learning and creative thinking take place.

 You can use strategies with your children at home to reverse school negativity and promote the mindset your children need to regain and sustain a positive attitude about themselves and school.
-With this outlook and reversal of negativity, their brains will be more receptive to attentive focus and memory making during class and when they do their homework.
+With this outlook and reversal of negativity, their brains will be more receptive to attentive focus and memory making both during class and homework time.

-The success your children will see from their effort will promote new neural pathways with which they'll respond to learning more efficiently and store what they learn in their long-term and memory so they will retrieve the information not only for the test, but for the challenges and opportunities that await them in the 21st century.
+The success your children will see from their effort will promote new neural pathways with which they'll respond to learning more efficiently and store what they learn in their long-term and memory.
+They will retrieve the information not only for the test, but for the challenges and opportunities that await them in the 21st century.

 The key to this process is to connect your children to what they learn at school through their interests and past positive experiences so they will WANT to learn what they HAVE to learn.